williamherry/notes/git.markdown

 (Gitolite makes a copy of that auth file before it adds new keys, it must be a bug that it left it in)

+### git clone error

+Error message:

+    Initialized empty Git repository in /root/notes/.git/

+    (gnome-ssh-askpass:4841): Gtk-WARNING **: cannot open display:

+Possible Resion(from git@irc.freenode.com):

+    it seems like that you're using gnome-ssh-askpass to get authenticated which is a dialog, instand of commandline, and for some reason (a server or so), it cannot

+    if SSH_ASKPASS set in env, try to unset it